MarisBurner/openrednet/README.md

 # openrednet
-A secure, intuitive websocketting system CC: Tweaked, built off of ccryptolib
+A secure, intuitive websocketting system for CC: Tweaked, built off of ccryptolib

 ## When you load the folder into a computer, you can run "./openrednet/setup.lua"